Jess Willard: Later life

 Willard parlayed his boxing fame into an acting career of a sort.
 He acted in a vaudeville show, had a role in Buffalo Bill's Wild West show, and starred in a 1919 feature film The Challenge of Chance.
 In 1933, he appeared in a bit part in a boxing movie, The Prizefighter and the Lady, with Max Baer and Myrna Loy.

 Death

 Willard died on 15 December 1968, in Los Angeles, California, from congestive heart failure.
 He had been admitted to a hospital a week earlier for a heart condition, but left against a doctor's advice.
 He returned again after suffering a stroke and died 12 hours later.

-Having died at age 86, Willard was the longest-lived heavyweight champion in history until he was surpassed by his old foe Jack Dempsey (who died in 1983, aged 87), then by Jack Sharkey (who died in 1994, aged 91), and finally by Max Schmeling (who died in 2005 at the age of 99).
+Having died at age 86, Willard was the longest-lived heavyweight champion in history until he was surpassed by his old rival Jack Dempsey (who died in 1983, aged 87), then by Jack Sharkey (who died in 1994, aged 91), and finally by Max Schmeling (who died in 2005 at the age of 99).

 Willard's body was buried at Forest Lawn, Hollywood Hills Cemetery, in Los Angeles.